Rikuhei-ynwa/Generalized-VDEP/README.md

 # Generalized-VDEP
 Generalized VDEP is a generalisation of an existing indicator (VDEP).
-We hope that this indicator will allow a quantitative assessment of defensive teams in football.
+We hope that this indicator will allow quantitative ealuations of defensive teams in football.

 ## Requirements